leo-schick/AqBankingNet/src/AqBanking/docs/README.md

 You need library `libaqbanking.so` installed on your machine.

-On Debian, you can install it via `apt install -y libaqbanking44` or `apt install -y libaqbanking-dev`.
+On Debian, you can install it via `apt install -y libaqbanking-dev`.